 Further, 'The purpose of nutrition science is to contribute to a world in which present and future generations fulfil their human potential, live in the best of health, and develop, sustain and enjoy an increasingly diverse human, living and physical environment.
-Nutrition science should be the basis for food and nutrition policies designed to identify, create, conserve and protect rational, sustainable and equitable communal, national and global food systems, in order to sustain the health, wellbeing and integrity of humankind and also that of the living and physical worlds'.
+Nutrition science should be the basis for food and nutrition policies.
+These should be designed to identify, create, conserve and protect rational, sustainable and equitable communal, national and global food systems, in order to sustain the health, well-being and integrity of humankind and also that of the living and physical worlds'.